lilygrier/locust_research/README.md

 `location_matching.py` - code used to produce dataframe of unmatched locations

 `location_bank.py` - sample code used to show idea of possible location-matching technique

+### The Report
+`Locust Project Report.pdf` - a written report explaining the project

 ## How to Use
 If you were starting from scratch, running `scraping.py` in the command line will scrape the web for the locust bulletins and save them on your machine.
 To extract text into a csv,